-Submitter: Regina Pitts
+Submitter: D Torres

 On Behalf Of:

 Committee: Senate Committee On Human Services

 Measure, Appointment or Topic: SB989

-Although I would prefer to submit this testimony anonymously, I feel that in order for it to make a true impact on those in charge of this vote, I must tell my truth.
-This is not easy for me, as it opens me up to judgment from colleagues, but I believe it is necessary.
+Although I would prefer to submit this testimony anonymously, I feel that in order for it to make a true impact on those in charge of this vote,

+I must tell my truth also.
+This is not easy for me, as it opens me up to judgment, but I believe it is necessary.
 I have read the testimony of those opposing this bill and I agree with the majority of their statements.
 Institutions absolutely have a history of abuse towards both children and adults; preying on "the weak" is nothing new.
 I have heard horrible stories from children, adults, and professionals working in the field.
-Therefore, I share concerns with the broad wording of this bill.
-It needs amendments and there needs to be high-level oversight of what occurs on a daily basis.